varnish/docker-varnish/README.md

 Varnish will run with a default memory storage size of `100M`.
 The `SIZE` *environment variable* can be used to extend the size.

+# TLS

+If you want to connect to Varnish via *HTTPS*, you'll need to terminate the *TLS* connection elsewhere. *TLS termination* can be done on some loadbalancers, but the Varnish ecosystem also provides *a purpous-built TLS terminator* called [Hitch](https://hitch-tls.org/).

+Hitch supports the *PROXY protocol* and is transparent to Varnish.
+The *PROXY protocol* has the ability to keep track of *the original client IP address*.
+Varnish also supports this, and will automatically take this IP address and assign it to the `X-Forwarded-For` request header.

 # Image documentation

 Please see https://github.com/docker-library/docs/tree/master/varnish